 But eventually, you come home from the hospital.
 The room service ends.
 People stop wheeling you food on a platter, right up to your chest.
 If you want to eat pancakes with a side of mashed potatoes and gravy, a slice of cheesecake, and a chicken roll-up at 2 a.m., you gotta make it yourself.

-If your post-birth experience is anything like mine you'll be exhausted.
+If your post-birth experience is anything like mine, you’ll be exhausted.
 Know that ahead of time and prepare for it.
-For some couples, he does the cooking in the relationship and that just continues post-baby.
-But, for most couples that I know, she does the bulk of the meal preparation.
-If that's you, you've got to try to anticipate the first couple weeks' meals.
-Ask yourself: "What can I do before delivery to make life easier on myself after delivery?"
+For some couples, your partner does the cooking in the relationship and that just continues post-baby.
+But if you do the bulk of the meal preparation, you’ve got to try to anticipate the first couple weeks’ meals.
+Ask yourself: “What can I do before delivery to make life easier on myself after delivery?”

 Maybe it means when friends ask, “How can I help?”, your answer is, “A casserole, please.”
 Maybe it means asking your partner to take over the cooking.
 Maybe it means having plenty of cash on hand to pay the food delivery guys.
 Each family will tackle this one differently.

 For me, there were a few strategies that worked:

 Stocking up on supplies for simple meals.
 I planned for meals that come together really quickly without much thought.
 Boil-some-noodles-add-some-sauce kind of meals.